h4sh5/craftinginterpreters/README.md

 I am a terribly forgetful, error-prone mammal, so I automated as much as I could.

+### forked: building stuff

+make sure you have make and javac installed, along with a C compiler if you want clox

+to build jlox:
+`./java_compile.sh`

+to build clox:
+`./c_compile.sh`

 ### Prerequisites

 I develop on an OS X machine, but any POSIX system should work too.
 With a